If you are coming to the Scottish Highlands and planning on driving here are some things you need to know.

 The scenery is lovely.
 The lochs at the top section of the road include Loch Ness.

-The road does pass through some villages which have places for fuel and food – Fort Augustus, Fort William for example.
+The road does pass through some villages that have places for fuel and food – Fort Augustus, and Fort William for example.

 Drive in the Scottish Highlands